Being a Bi Man Isn’t About Being a “Masculine” Fantasy

 4) Just like colors, ideas of “masculinity” are culturally determined and extremely arbitrary.

 In short, being a bi man isn’t about being a gay guy’s “masculine” fantasy.
 Who can really meet all of the impossible standards set by our culture’s oppressive idea of “masculinity”?
-Bisexuality is about liking more than one gender.
+Bisexuality is about having attraction patterns that aren’t limited to one sex.
 That’s it.
-If you’ve never met a feminine bi guy, you haven’t been looking.
-Just like not all lesbians are “butch” and not all gay men are “queens,” not all bi guys are a fantasy of masculinity.
-Our sexual orientation is more than your porn fetish.
+If you’ve never met a “feminine” bi guy, you haven’t been looking.
+Just like not all lesbians are “butch” and not all gay men are “queens,” not all bi guys are a fantasy of “masculinity.“ Our sexual orientation is more than your porn fetish.
 Sorry.

 Now, don’t get me wrong.
 Personally, I don’t mind being fetishized in this way.
 I think fetishes of all sorts are related to taboos and who am I to judge what consenting adults do with one another for fun?
 Please don’t let the sexist assumptions that fuel your fetishes infect your worldview as it relates to an entire group of people.
 Let’s all just be ourselves, date whomever we like, enjoy whatever fetishes we have (even those inspired by taboos) and not be jerks about it.